triton-inference-server/server/docs/protocol/extension_model_repository.md

 [
   {
     "name" : $string,
+    "version" : $string #optional,
+    "state" : $string,
+    "reason" : $string
   },
   …
 ]
 ```

 - “name” : The name of the model.
+- “version” : The version of the model.
+- “state” : The state of the model.
+- “reason” : The reason, if any, that the model is in the current state.

 A failed index request must be indicated by an HTTP error status
 (typically 400).
 The HTTP body must contain the